Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/index.rst

 If you are new see the :doc:`welcome` page for an introduction to the centre.
 If you need an overview of the centre's organization, see the :doc:`organization` page.
 See the :doc:`contributing` page to learn how to contribute to the documentation.
+See the :doc:`p1-compute-resources` page for an overview and guide to the P1-owned compute resources.
-See the :doc:`compute-resources` page for an overview of the relevant compute resources.
+See the :doc:`compute-resources` page for an overview of other relevant compute resources.
+See the :doc:`introduction-to-computing` page for a P1/AI-centric introduction to computing.
 See the :doc:`introtalks` page for educational material from the P1 Intro Talks series.
 See the :doc:`learning-resources` page for educational material in machine learning systems and HPC.